jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 // -------------------------------------------------------------------------- //

+Optimization constitutes a mathematical methodology for obtaining an #emp_[optimal] result within a defined solution space.
+The interpretation of #emp_[optimal] requires careful consideration, as it fundamentally impacts the understanding of optimization results.
-// adapt language to come more close to phd Optimization is primarily a mathematical method used to obtain #emp_[optimal] result.
-Understanding the definition of #emp_[optimal] is particularly important.
-When optimizers speak of an optimized result, they usually refer to a local minimum rather than a global minimum.
-There are three important technical terms that should be explained in the following.
+It is important to note that in the context of optimized results, the term typically refers to a local minimum rather than a global minimum, a distinction that necessitates further examination.

-The difference between local and global can be understood through the first and second derivatives of an analytical mathematical function.
+The differentiation between local and global optima can be comprehensively understood through an analysis of the first and second derivatives of an analytical mathematical function.
-// adapt language according to a phd
-From school days, curves with many ups and downs might still be familiar.
-If the present graph of the analytical function shows many fluctuations in its course it is called multimodal.
-Here many occasions can be found where the sign of the first derivative changes from positive to negative, vice versa or goes to zero and then back to the orginal sing.
+A function exhibiting multiple local extrema in its domain is classified as multimodal.
+In such functions, multiple points exist where the first derivative undergoes sign changes from positive to negative or vice versa, or transitions through zero before returning to its original sign.
+These characteristics are fundamental to understanding the nature of optimization problems, as illustrated in @fig_72.
-An illustative depiction of of a multimodal funciton is povided in @fig_72

-// proper caption required
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/3_Opti_Basics/0_Multi_Modal.svg",
   width: 100%),
-  caption: [illustrative multimodal function shwoing local min, max and global min and max], )<fig_72>
+  caption: [Visualization of a multimodal function illustrating local and global extrema.], )<fig_72>

 // ---------------------------- global and local ---------------------------- //
-// use it form
-Besides mulitmodality of functions, @fig_72 can be used to explain other important necessities for optimiazton, namely the difference between local and gloabl extreme points.
-The function depicted in @fig_72 clearly lets identify points of abaolsute heighest or lowest values.
-The function with the heihgest value inside the entire considered function space is refered to as global maxium and the with the lowest value as the global minimum.
+In addition to multimodality, @fig_72 serves to illustrate another fundamental concept in optimization: the distinction between local and global extrema.
+The function depicted in @fig_72 exhibits distinct points of absolute maximum and minimum values.
+Within the entire considered function space, the point with the highest value is defined as the global maximum, while the point with the lowest value constitutes the global minimum.
-NExt the focus is set on inflection points that can be observed.
+The analysis can be extended to inflection points observable in the function.
-Before and after these, the first derivatives, which indicate the slope of the function, usually change their sign.
+Before and after inflection points, the first derivative, which represents the function's slope, usually undergoes a sign change.
-Exactly at the points where the first derivative has a value of zero, the local minima and maxima are located.
+Local minima and maxima occur precisely at points where the first derivative equals zero.
-Thus, the difference between global and local is that generally there is only one global maximum and one global minimum value, while there can be multiple local maxima and minima values.
-It is also possible that fucntions do not have one single unique global maximum or minium value and it aligns with the local extreme values.
-A concrete example can be given thorug  trigonometric functions, such as sine or cosine functions.
-While they are non-linear, due to their periodicty the global extreme values are the same as the local values.
-This can be verified through @fig_73.
+This mathematical property establishes a key distinction: while a function typically possesses singular global maximum and minimum values, it may contain multiple local maxima and minima.
+It is noteworthy that certain functions may not exhibit unique global extrema, particularly when local and global extreme values coincide.
+This phenomenon can be observed in trigonometric functions, such as sine or cosine.
+Although these functions are nonlinear, their periodic nature results in local extrema that are equivalent to global extrema, as demonstrated in @fig_73.

 // proper caption required
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/3_Opti_Basics/1_Sin_Opti.svg",
   width: 100%),
-  caption: [Original funcion sin(x), global and local min and max, first derivative and second derivative], )<fig_73>
+  caption: [Comparative analysis of $sin(x)$, its first derivative $sin'(x)$ and second derivative $sin''(x)$, illustrating the relationship between extrema and derivatives.], )<fig_73>

-Another example for no unique gloabl values besides periodic functions are symmetric functions.
-Furthermore, it was mentioned that the sign of the slope before and after a extreme point (first derivative equals zero) usally changes.
+Symmetric functions represent another category of functions that may lack unique global extrema, similar to periodic functions.
+Additionally, while it was previously established that the sign of the slope (first derivative) usually changes before and after an extreme point where the first derivative equals zero, an important exception exists.
-// should be stated more clearer
-However, it could be the case that after finding an local extreme value (derivatives is zero) the sign of the derivative does not change, but instead goes back to the original sign.
-Such kind of observations are denoted as saddle points.
-Saddle points occur less frequently than a sign change, espeisally in 1d functions, but with complex functions, the probability of their occurrence increases.
+In certain cases, when a point is identified where the first derivative equals zero, the derivative's sign may return to its original value rather than changing to the opposite sign.
+These distinctive points are classified as saddle points in mathematical analysis.
+While saddle points appear less frequently in one-dimensional functions compared to sign changes at extrema, their occurrence becomes more prevalent in complex, higher-dimensional functions.
-A concrete example for a saddle point is given in @fig_74
+A representative example of a saddle point is illustrated in @fig_74.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/3_Opti_Basics/2_Saddle_Point.svg",
   width: 100%),
-  caption: [illustrative example of a saddle point using one variable], )<fig_74>
+  caption: [Analytical representation of a function exhibiting a saddle point, demonstrating characteristic derivative behavior in one dimension.], )<fig_74>

 // --------------------------- multivariate optim --------------------------- //
-Using two varaibles imoprtant extreme occurences are visualized in @fig_75.
+In the context of multivariate optimization, essential extrema configurations for functions of two variables are presented in @fig_75.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/3_Opti_Basics/3_2D_Extremes.svg",
   width: 100%),
-  caption: [illustrative example of important extreme situations, positive defnite (minimum), Positive Semidefinite (Weak Minima Line),Indefinite (Saddle Point), Negative Definite (Maximum) @mdobook ], )<fig_75>

-The
+  caption: [Visualization of extrema in two-dimensional space: positive definite (minimum), positive semidefinite (weak minima line), indefinite (saddle point), and negative definite (maximum) @mdobook.], )<fig_75>

-// is this really called definiteheit of the hessian matrix? definiteheit mentioned in the subfigure titles of @fig_75 refers to definiteheit of the symetric hessian matrix @mdobook.
-The hessian matrix can be stated mathematicaly as @eq_103 or as @eq_104 in index notation.
+The definiteness classifications shown in the subfigure titles of @fig_75 refer to the definiteness properties of the symmetric Hessian matrix @mdobook.
+The Hessianis stated in matrix form in @eq_103 and in index notation in @eq_104.
-For an in depth review on the hessian matrix, how its eigenvalues are calculated and which meaning it has readers are referred to literature such as @mdobook @Papageorgiou2015 @Stein2018a.
+For a comprehensive analysis of the Hessian matrix, including its eigenvalue computation and geometric interpretation, readers are directed to the literature @mdobook @Papageorgiou2015 @Stein2018a

 #set math.mat(gap: 1.1em)
 $ bold(H)_(f)(x) = mat(